jdhitsolutions/PSGalleryReport/README.md

 ## A Note on Scripts

 I am using a Github action to generate the reports every 8 hours.
-The action is executing the `run.ps1` script in Ubuntu.
+The action is executing the `run.ps1` script in the latest Ubuntu release.
 The commands to create the PDF files are Ruby-based and require additional configuration.
 If you are using my scripts as the basis for your work, there are VSCode extensions you can use to easily convert markdown files to PDF or you might find other tools for this task if you want to avoid using Ruby.

 ## Limitations

 As of now, there is no way to include *pre-release* modules.
 You can only use `Find-Module` to search for pre-release when using the module name.
 You can always click the PowerShell Gallery link in a report and check for pre-release versions.

+## PowerShellGet vs Microsoft.PowerShell.PSResourceGet

+I considered revising the scripts to use the newer and improved Microsoft.PowerShell.PSResourceGet module.
+However, I discovered that the module does not return the same information as PowerShellGet.
+Most importantly for my purposes, `Find-PSResource` does not include the download count.
+That defeats one of the primary purposes of this project.